Cultural analysis

 As a discipline, cultural analysis is based on using qualitative research methods of the arts, humanities, social sciences, in particular ethnography and anthropology, to collect data on cultural phenomena and to interpret cultural representations and practices; in an effort to gain new knowledge or understanding through analysis of that data and cultural processes.
 This is particularly useful for understanding and mapping trends, influences, effects, and affects within cultures.

+Themes

 There are four themes to sociological cultural analysis: